From Ketchup to Chutney (of the Mango variety)

 As a matter of fact, I didn’t taste PB&J, mac ‘n cheese, OR chicken nuggets until college.
 Is that normal?

 The name of this blog, From Ketchup to Chutney, is a tribute to a summer day almost 15 years ago.
-Mom was cooking hot dogs (although I’m sure they were some sort of sausage she was passing off as hot dogs).
+Mom was cooking hot dogs (although they were really some sort of sausage she was passing off as hot dogs).
 I wanted mine simple, on a white bun with ketchup and a little bit of mustard.
 But in our house?
 Not a chance.
 The menu was hot dogs in whole wheat pita pockets, with mango chutney.
-I believe I threw a fit, to put it lightly.
+I believe I threw a fit.
 How things change…

 Today I still have the occasional craving for a good hot dog with the works.
 But I’m more likely to prepare apple chicken sausage on a bed of arugula with a balsamic reduction.
 To each her own, right? ;)